 Unfortunately, such problems are often ignored because some people believe that intelligent children learn to read easily and naturally, while less intelligent ones do not.
 This misperception derives from a prevailing impression among many educators that learning to read is a natural process that results from immersion in a literacy-rich environment and rich text experiences.
-In fact, reading is one of the most unnatural acts we humans perform and current reading programs do not directly address the building of basic cognitive skills.11
+In fact, reading is one of the most unnatural acts we humans perform and most current reading programs do not directly address the building of basic cognitive skills.11

 The human brain is designed to coordinate many different sensory inputs into a single pattern in order to create meaningful information that can be used to perform tasks or think about that information.
 Taking in, comprehending, remembering, and manipulating sensory inputs to accomplish a task at hand requires well developed cognitive skills.
 To understand how cognitive skill development works, think of a child learning to ride a bicycle.